BNP pleads guilty again in $9 billion U.S. sanctions accord

-NEW YORK BNP Paribas, for the second time in nine days, pleaded guilty on Wednesday to conspiring to violate U.S. sanctions, as part of a nearly $9 billion settlement in which the French bank admitted to breaking embargoes against Sudan, Cuba and Iran.
+NEW YORK BNP Paribas (BNPP.PA), for the second time in nine days, pleaded guilty on Wednesday to conspiring to violate U.S. sanctions, as part of a nearly $9 billion (5.25 billion pound) settlement in which the French bank admitted to breaking embargoes against Sudan, Cuba and Iran.

 Prosecutors had accused the bank of processing billions of dollars through the U.S. financial system on behalf of the Sudanese and others barred because of human rights abuses, support for terrorists and other national security concerns.